doublemoulinet/Morrowind-Modular-Mod-Guide/VISUALS.md

 1. [Facelift](https://www.nexusmods.com/morrowind/mods/47617?)
 	- Download the "kart_facelift_default" Main File and the 10.3 update file
 	- OPTIONAL: the textures in *Intelligent Textures* are superior but will be overwritten by Facelift.
 Recommend downloading Facelift and splitting into a BAIN structure, so you can easily toggle the options on/off to suit your preference:
-		- 00 Meshes (the \meshes folder from the main file and update)
+		- 00 Meshes (the \meshes folder from the main file and update, allowing the update to overwrite any files)
-		- 01 Textures (the \textures folder from the main file and update)
+		- 01 Textures (the \textures folder from the main file and update, allowing the update to overwrite any files)
 1. [FMI - Caius' Big Package](https://www.nexusmods.com/morrowind/mods/47580?)
 	- ESP requires cleaning
 1. [Furn_overhang_18__smoooooth](https://www.nexusmods.com/morrowind/mods/45939?)